 Prerequisite: VACT 2297 or NANO 2297 or concurrent registration.
 Cross-Listed as: VACT 2294.
-Offered: Spring.

-NANO 2900 Topics in Nanotechnology 1-4 cr
+NANO 2900 Topics in Nanotechnology

 Examination of a special topic in nanotechnology; intended for second-year students.
 Topics courses do not satisfy goals of the Minnesota Transfer Curriculum.